 The RNA decays after a few days and does not enter a person’s DNA.
 The technology, he said, dates back over a decade.

-“I’m glad to say that I had a sore arm that subsided within a day as the only side effect,” said the senior enlisted advisor to the chairman of the Joint Chiefs of Staff.
+“I’m glad to say that I had a sore arm that subsided within a day as the only side effect,” Colón-López said.
 “I credit much of that with staying healthy and fit.”